lara-martin/NLP-class/index.md

 Use of AI/automatic tools for grammatical assistance (such as spell-checkers or Grammarly) or small-scale predictive text (e.g., next word prediction, tab completion) is okay.
 Provided the use of these tools does not change the substance of your work, use of these tools may be, but is not required to be, disclosed.

 #### Collaboration Policy
+##### Not allowed
+The **homeworks** are designed for us to get an idea of how well you're picking up the material and applying it.
+Therefore, you are not allowed to collaborate on the homeworks.

+##### Allowed
-You ARE allowed to work in pairs on the homework assignments and teams of 3-5 for the project.
-You must clearly indicate the names of all people involved when submitting the assignment, attributing who did what for the assignment.
-You can discuss answers/submissions for the paper presentation & class knowledge checks.
+However, for the **project**, you are allowed to work in teams of 3-5.
+You can also discuss answers/submissions for the **class knowledge checks**.
+You must clearly indicate the names of all people involved when submitting the assignment.
+You are also required to list who did what for the project milestones.

 #### Technology Use
 You're allowed to use your computer in class since the clicker questions will be by phone or web browser (https://www.polleverywhere.com/).